aarnphm/morph/docs/content/VnVReport/VnVReport.md

 ##### **Testing Setup:**

-The team conducted a manual keyboard accessibility test on the tinymorph editor to assess whether all interactive components could be accessed and used without a mouse.
+The team conducted a manual keyboard accessibility test on the morph editor to assess whether all interactive components could be accessed and used without a mouse.
 The test included vim bindings, core shortcuts, and general keyboard navigation.

 ##### **Keyboard Navigation Test Results:**